-5.3.3 Considering the Universe of Health Records
+5.3.3.
+Considering the universe of health records

-Considering the Universe of the Public Health System In principal models, we have used month ×year×state measures of outcomes, given that as documented in Table A2, a wave of legal restrictions were put in place in varying months of 2008 and 2009.
+Considering the universe of the public health system.
+In principal models, we have used month \times year \times state measures of outcomes, given that as documented in Table A2, a wave of legal restrictions were put in place in varying months of 2008 and 2009.
 However, as discussed in the Data Section of this document, only hospitals administered by Mexico's Secretariat of Health (available to all individuals) report month of hospitalisation in administrative data.
-In order to determine whether a similar pattern is observed across the entire public health system, we additionally conduct analysis pooling by hospitalisations in hospitals administered by the Secretariat of Health, as well as those administered by Social Security Providers.
-In this case, given the lack of monthly records in Social Security Hospitals, we can only estimate models by year.
-In Figure 4 we present yearly event studies for the main morbidity outcomes considered, extending to this full sample.
+In order to determine whether a similar pattern is observed across the entire public health system, we additionally conduct analysis pooling by hospitalisations in hospitals administered by the Secretariat of Health, as well as those administered by social security providers.
+In this case, given the lack of monthly records in social security hospitals, we can only estimate models by year.
+In Fig. 4 we present yearly event studies for the main morbidity outcomes considered, extending to this full sample.

 In all cases, we observe broadly similar results in each case.
-In the case of haemorrhage morbidity, we observe a sharp fall of around 1 per 1,000 cases per year immediately following the reform in Mexico DF (panel a), with no similar results observed states undertaking reform tightenings (panel b).
-Similarly, reductions in abortion related morbidity are observed in Mexico DF, appearing gradually over time as observed in monthly event studies, with no similar changes observed in regressive states (panels (c) and (d)).
+In the case of haemorrhage morbidity, we observe a sharp fall of around 1 per 1000 cases per year immediately following the reform in Mexico DF (Panel (a)), with no similar results observed in states undertaking reform tightenings (Panel (b)).
+Similarly, reductions in abortion-related morbidity are observed in Mexico DF, appearing gradually p < 0.10.